 - Not leaving the car seat to rear-facing long enough: According to the American Academy of Pediatrics, kids under two or kids who haven’t hit the height/weight limit (usually around 35 pounds — height limits vary by brand) should stay in a rear-facing position.
 When forward-facings, kids are more likely to get whiplash, spinal injuries or even die during an crash.
 While, yes, an older or taller child may have to bend his legs slightly — into a “frog position” — he’s better protected than he would be facing forward.

+- Using dangerous traditional coats in the car seat: Getting them in and out of the car seat becomes even more of a challenge in the winter.
+How do you keep kids warm when puffy coats are as dangerous no-no?
 The alternative?
-Buckle Me Baby Coats, which provide the warmth of a winter coat without the added bulk that makes your child susceptible to car seat-related injuries.
-Buckle Me is thin, ensuring harnesses and straps fit tightly and keep kids secure, while a side zip closes over the harness, keeping it snug and in place.
-It’s simple, it’s seamless and it keeps your child warm and safe in the car.
-Check out all colors and sizes HERE — we’re shipping in September, and supplies are already limited, so be sure to get your orders in now.
+Buckle Me Baby Coats, provides the warmth of a winter coat without the added bulk that makes your child susceptible to car seat-related injuries.
+Buckle Me Baby Coats front panel can be pulled to the side and out of the way allowing harnesses and straps to fit tightly and properly – keeping kids secure.
+It’s simple, it’s seamless and it keeps your child warm and safely buckled in the car.
+Check out all colors and sizes HERE.